lingeorge88/SQL_EmployeeTracker/README.md

 ![ Employee Tracker](./Develop/assets/screenshot/appScreenShot.png)

-💻 Below is the gif showing the functionality of the application:
+📼Below is the gif showing the functionality of the application:

 ![Employee Tracker](./assets/employee-tracker.gif)